Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 Again, it becomes visible that the dataset is biaised towards US-based events, followed by UK events after a big gap.
 Interestingly, there is a perfect correlation between the number of events happening and the number of articles that are reported (which becomes more evident when zooming in the figure).
 However, the number of people living in a country do not significantly influence the number of events, except for the very low-populated countries which tend to be in the left corner of the plot.
 This relation between the number of published articles and the number of events can be explained by the fact, that once the news reaches the web, it spreads in a more or less even fashion among the GDELT news sources, independent from where it originates.
 Hence, to answer the question whether some countries are ignored in the news, we tend to say no, however, some countries, such as the UK and the US, are comparewise overrepresented, which raises the questions what distinct features does an event require to be actually reported in a news source.
 {: style="text-align: justify"}

-This continuous bias that we see regarding the UK and the US might be due to the fact that only first 15 minutes of event reportage are accounted when something happens, so major news sources there are at the forefront of reporting digital news such as the BBC or Fox News and CNN, are the main contributors for the events accounted.
+This continuous bias that we see regarding the UK and the US might be due to the fact that only the first 15 minutes of event reportage are accounted when something happens, so major news sources that are at the forefront of reporting digital news such as the BBC or Fox News and CNN, are the main contributors for the accounted events.
 {: style="text-align: justify"}

 ### Are emotions a measure of importance ?